ErrorTzy/writings/notes/Epistemology/LectureNote.md

 > 1. disjunction introduction 析取引入: p -> pvq
 > 2. Why he does not know g? what is the mental state that knows a disjunction form?

-## 2.3 Getter cases
+## 2.3 Gettier cases (Not Gettier's case)

+> Critical evaluation of Gettier's cases
+> What is the common factor in Case A and B?
+> 	- Doxastic inference
+> 	- A false justified belief occurs as a premise in the inference
+>
+> Gettier's cases -> Gettier cases:
+> Is the doxastic inference or false justified belief occurs as a premise indispensable?

-Group 1: helpful Gettier case
+### Group 1: helpful Gettier case

 The sheep on the hill(Chisholm 1966)
 You see a rock on a hill.
 The rock looks exactly like a sheep from your viewpoint.
 You think "that's a sheep, so there's a sheep on the hill".
 As it turns out, there are sheep on the hill, but they are out of view behind some trees past the rock.
 You have justified a true belief that there are sheep on the hill, but do you know there are sheep on the hill.

 Havit/Nogot (Lehrer 1965)
 You see Nogot driving a Ford on a regular basis.
 Nogot tells you he owns the Ford.
 You've never seen Havit drive at all; Havit walk everywhere or take public transportation.
 There are three people who work in the office: you., Nogot, and Havit.
 You don't own a ford.
 Your reason like this Nogot owns a Ford, and Nogot works in a office, and so someone who works in the office owns a Ford.
 It turns out Nogot doesn't own the Ford he has been driving at all.
 Moreover, Havit does own a Ford, but it's an old classic car he never drives.
 You have a justified true belief that someone in the office owns a Ford, but do yo u know that someone in the office owns a Ford?

-Group 2: dangerous Gettier case
+### Group 2: dangerous Gettier case

 Barn Facade Country(1976)
 The case of assassination(Harman 1968, p172)